natefusion/python-sift/assignment 4.typ

         The image resized to 300x300 pixels.
 There are 33 keypoints.
     ])

 The number of key points has been greatly reduced compared to the previous step.
+Now, the scaled image has only ten more key points compared to the other two images and are close to the same place.
+There is likely a way to improve this further with a more correct and complete implementation.

 = Orientation Assignment @sift[ch.
 5]
 This step assigns one or more orientations to each key point.
 The gradients are calculated within a region around the key point.
 The gradient magnitudes are distributed into a histogram with 36 bins, covering the 360 degree range.
 The magnitude is multiplied "by a Gaussian-weighted circular window with a #sym.sigma that is 1.5 times the scale of that keypoint." @sift[p.~13]